So much of our time here on Earth is wasted chasing away temporary happiness.

 We tend to prioritize things that cost too much energy and have little pay-offs.
 Most thought experts agree that multitasking only bears low productivity and even fewer results.
 The key to life, then, isn’t to do more but to do what you can with the time you have.

-According to CEO David Allen, author of famous book Getting Things Done:
+According to CEO David Allen, author of the famous book Getting Things Done:

 “Much of the stress that people feel doesn’t come from having too much to do.
 It comes from not finishing what they’ve started.”